Work in Europe

 - Under personal details you are required to mention you passport or ID number.

 - The application letter should be short and direct.
 The letterhead refers to the number of the vacancy.

 - The letter contains a reference to the vacancy in the first paragraph, in the second paragraph you mention your education and job-experience and you end the letter with a standard sentence such as "En espera de sus noticias, les saluda atentamente".

 Job-hunting in Italy

-- Make sure your shoes and your bag match!
+Make sure your shoes and your bag match!
 This is not a joke; Italians feel that detailed care of how you look reflects how you work.
-If you are up-to-date in fashion, you are most likely to be up-to-date in your work as well, too their opinion.
+If you are up-to-date in fashion, you are most likely to be up-to-date in your work as well.